-All rubber stamp users know that while rubber stamps may leave crisp impressions when new, they all eventually need a good cleaning.
+While rubber stamps may leave crisp impressions when new, they all eventually need a good cleaning.
 For that, special cleaners have been developed that not only remove glommed-up ink but also condition the rubber to prevent it from drying out.
 Some of these products are industrial strength, while others are more kid friendly; some are simply solvents, while others are all-in-one systems that make restoring your stamps particularly easy.
+Most stamping inks are either water-soluble or waterproof dye inks, but there are also pigment, solvent, and chalk inks; some cleaners will work on a range of ink types, some on only a few.
 Choose according to your needs from the best rubber stamp cleaners we could find, rounded up below.

 1. Tsukineko StazOn All-Purpose Stamp Cleaner